MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/12b-m365-copilot.md

     How do I setup a new business in New York?
 Answer with a numbered list.
     ```

 1. Review the response and follow up with additional questions as needed.
 When you're happy with the response, use the **Copy** (&#128461;) icon under the response to copy it to the clipboard.
-Paste it into the Word document.
+Paste it into the Word document after the existing text.
 Then select the text that provides a list of things to do when setting up a business in New York and use the Copilot icon (at the bottom of the selected text) to visualize the text as a table.

     ![Screenshot asking Copilot to visualize in a table format.](./media/generative-ai/copilot-rewrite-as-table.png)

-1. Review the table and ask Copilot to add more information, such as references for more details.
+1. Review the table and ask Copilot to add more information, such as a column with references for more details.
 Your response should look something like this (you may need to use the **Regenerate** button):

     ![Screenshot of the response from Copilot in a table format.](./media/generative-ai/copilot-rewrite-as-table-response.png)